ices-tools-dev/echoSMs/docs/datastoreAPI.md

 API endpoints to modify the data store have not yet been created as the data store can be manually loaded given the relatively low rate of expected model uploading.

-A testing server has been setup with some sample data at https://echosms-data-store-app-ogogm.ondigitalocean.app.
+A testing server has been setup with some sample data.
 Live API documentation is available from the test [server](https://echosms-data-store-app-ogogm.ondigitalocean.app/docs) and a cached version stored on github is included at the end of this page.

 Some example API calls are: